 End Sub

-• The first Event procedure, TextBox1_BeforeUpdate is triggered when the user tries to update the value in TextBox1.
-When the user inputs a date using the IsDate function, TextBox1 checks the date.
-If the data is not a valid date it returns “Please Enter Correct Date” in TextBox2 and empty TextBox1.
+- The first Event procedure, TextBox1_BeforeUpdate, triggers when the user attempts to update the value in TextBox1.
+It employs the IsDate function to verify the date input by the user.
+If the input is not a valid date, “Please Enter Correct Date” is displayed in TextBox2, and TextBox1 is cleared.

-• Again if the date entered is valid, the Else branch is activated and formats the date in your specified one.
+- If the entered date is valid, the Else branch is executed, formatting the date in the specified format.

 Private Sub TextBox1_Change()